 TACA Mission Statement

 TACA is an association committed to the advancement of all animal control and animal welfare professionals through education, leadership, and advocacy.
-Please click here to read TACA's by-laws.
+Please click here to read TACA's current by-laws.

 Who we are